-17 of the hottest iPhone keyboards
+15 of the best keyboards for the iPhone

 Fleksy (free)

 Fleksy offers users a fun and interactive way to type in your own way and your own style.
-Flesky lets you customize your keyboard with powerful extensions and more than 35 colorful themes.
+Flesky lets you customize your keyboard with powerful extensions and more than 50 colorful themes.
 Some of the themes cost $1, but many are free.
 More than 800 emoji come with the app, and it also has its own GIF search engine built in.
-The keyboard supports 40 languages including English, French, Spanish, Russian, Arabic, Italian, Portuguese, Turkish, Hebrew, Dutch, and more.
-It learns your typing habits as you go to give you accurate predictions, which helps cut down on typos.
+The keyboard supports 42 languages including English, French, Spanish, Russian, Arabic, Italian, Portuguese, Turkish, Hebrew, Dutch, and more.
+It learns your typing habits as you go, enabling it to give you accurate predictions, which helps cut down on typos.

 Download now for: